Struct RateLimits

 pub fn is_limited(&self) -> bool

-Returns true if this instance contains active rate limits.
+Returns true if this instance contains any active rate limits.

 Removes expired rate limits from this instance.